jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 `--image=busybox` specifies the Docker image we want to run. `-it` provides `stdin`/`stdout` so that you can interact with the running application (busybox in this case). `--rm` removes the Pod when we are done with it. `--generator` specifies the type of thing this command should create (here, just a Pod, but we'll learn about Deployments and such soon).
 Finally, we have to give the Pod that this command creates a name, in this case "busybox".

-Running this should give us a prompt inside a Pod running `busybox`.
-Now, if we get the IP address of the `echo-server` Pod using `kubectl get pods -o wide` (this IP address is internal to the cluster), we can ping the echo Pod from our `busybox` one and see what happens by typing something like `wget [echo-server-ip-address]:3000 -O -` (I had a peek at the code to find out that the container in `echo-server` listens on port 3000 by default).
+Running this should give us a prompt inside a Pod running `busybox`, so we're now inside our Kubernetes cluster!
+Now, if we get the IP address of the `echo-server` Pod using `kubectl get pods -o wide` in another terminal (Pod IP addresses are internal to the cluster), we can communicate with the `echo-server` Pod from our `busybox` prompt by typing something like `wget [echo-server-ip-address]:3000 -O -`.
+As the name states, this will echo back some information about the request you just made.

 Some other useful commands in the area: